colus001/OpenShop/README.md

 How To Run

-  sudo npm install
+  'sudo npm install
-  node app.js
+  'node app.js

 ========